 By Mike Ratliff

-May grace and peace be multiplied to you in the knowledge of God and of Jesus our Lord.
-His divine power has granted to us all things that pertain to life and godliness, through the knowledge of him who called us to his own glory and excellence, by which he has granted to us his precious and very great promises, so that through them you may become partakers of the divine nature, having escaped from the corruption that is in the world because of sinful desire.
-(2 Peter 1:2-4 ESV)
+2 Grace and peace be multiplied to you in the knowledge of God and of Jesus our Lord; 3 seeing that His divine power has granted to us everything pertaining to life and godliness, through the true knowledge of Him who called us by His own glory and excellence.
+4 For by these He has granted to us His precious and magnificent promises, so that by them you may become partakers of the divine nature, having escaped the corruption that is in the world by lust.
+2 Peter 1:2-4 (NASB)

 When I was a new Christian I heard a sermon by Chuck Swindoll in which he stated that before God can use a man for His purposes He must hurt him and sometimes rather severely.
 That was a quite startling to me at that time since that was so alien to the ‘doctrine’ I was exposed to in the church I belonged to.
 The focus there was that God was love and that He loved each of just the way we were.
 If that was so then what Swindoll was teaching wrong.
 However, as I studied my Bible I found that he was right and what I was hearing in church was wrong.

-Consider him who endured from sinners such hostility against himself, so that you may not grow weary or fainthearted.
-In your struggle against sin you have not yet resisted to the point of shedding your blood.
-And have you forgotten the exhortation that addresses you as sons?
-“My son, do not regard lightly the discipline of the Lord, nor be weary when reproved by him.
-For the Lord disciplines the one he loves, and chastises every son whom he receives.”
-It is for discipline that you have to endure.
-God is treating you as sons.
-For what son is there whom his father does not discipline?
-If you are left without discipline, in which all have participated, then you are illegitimate children and not sons.
-Besides this, we have had earthly fathers who disciplined us and we respected them.
-Shall we not much more be subject to the Father of spirits and live?
-For they disciplined us for a short time as it seemed best to them, but he disciplines us for our good, that we may share his holiness.
-For the moment all discipline seems painful rather than pleasant, but later it yields the peaceful fruit of righteousness to those who have been trained by it.
-(Hebrews 12:3-11 ESV)
+7 It is for discipline that you endure; God deals with you as with sons; for what son is there whom his father does not discipline?
+8 But if you are without discipline, of which all have become partakers, then you are illegitimate children and not sons.
+9 Furthermore, we had earthly fathers to discipline us, and we respected them; shall we not much rather be subject to the Father of spirits, and live?
+10 For they disciplined us for a short time as seemed best to them, but He disciplines us for our good, so that we may share His holiness.
+11 All discipline for the moment seems not to be joyful, but sorrowful; yet to those who have been trained by it, afterwards it yields the peaceful fruit of righteousness.
+Hebrews 12:3-11 (NASB)

 What is the purpose of this scourging?
 It is for our good, that we may share His holiness.
 Yes, the discipline seems painful and not pleasant at all, but later it yields the peaceful fruit of righteousness to those who have been trained by it.
 This is how God grows us up from being fleshly and self-focused with little or no self-control to humble, self-denying, God-focused believers who walk before Him controlled by the Holy Spirit.
 It is through this discipline that God matures us.
 This, combined with immersion into God’s Word to undergo its scalpel-like surgery in exposing what is inside us, we repent and fight the good fight in mortifying our sin.
 Do not listen to any supposed Christian preacher, teacher, or prophet who does not stress our utter and desperate need to walk in repentance.
 We are called to be holy, to literally partake in the divine nature my brethren.